Baghery/BMS23/README.md

 # BMS23: Benchmarking the Setup of Updatable zk-SNARKs

-This code contains an implementation of the setup of updatable zk-SNARKs: SONIC,Marlin, Plonk, Lunar and Basilisk.
-It can be used for benchmarking and comparing the performance of the different schemes.
+This code contains an implementation of the setup of updatable zk-SNARKs: SONIC, Marlin, Plonk, Lunar, and Basilisk.
+It can be used for benchmarking and comparing the performance of the setup phase in different schemes.
 The code is based on the [Arkworks](https://github.com/arkworks-rs) library.
-The algorithms and results of this implementation can be found in Latincrypt '23.
-The research was done by Karim Baghery, Axel Mertens and Mahdi Sedaghat (Cosic, KU Leuven).
+The description of the algorithms and results of this implementation can be found in the Latincrypt '23 paper, and its full version is available on the IACR eprint archive.
+The research was done by Karim Baghery, Axel Mertens, and Mahdi Sedaghat (Cosic, KU Leuven).

 The structure of this repository is as follows:
 * basilisk_srs.rs: Rust code implementing the setup of Basilisk.